leta-krahenbuhl/notebooks/README.md

 # Overview: Notebooks

+(Nth = Nice to have,
+VNth: Very nice to have)

 - An app leaning loosely on the concept of bullet journalling
 - It combines journals, lists and trackers
 - It helps to evaluate where you are in your life, makes you think about your goals and helps building healthy habits that will help you achieve these
 - It’s an archive of your life you can look back on to simply reminisce or to see how far you have come
 - Easy and intuitive to use
-- VNth: It helps you get started with suggestions where to start
+- VNth: App helps you get started with suggestions where to start
   - Have one notebook per year.
 In that:
   - Create a gratitude journal.
 Create a new page every day and write down three things you’re grateful for or proud of.
 Link to article of mental health benefits of doing this.
   - Create a list page and write down goals you would like to achieve.
 Think of habits you’d like to build and where you want to be in a year / 5 years.
 Link to article of how setting goals improves success rate.